kelseyhightower/vault-controller/docs/how-it-works.md

 ### Renewing the Token

-After the token has been unwrapped it's the responsibility of the Pod to renew it against vault directly.
+After the token has been unwrapped it's the responsibility of the Pod to renew the token against a Vault server.
 No future calls to the Vault Controller are required.